 Federal Pell Grant

 The Federal Pell grant is the foundation of Federal Student Aid.
 It is awarded to eligible undergraduate students working toward their first bachelors degree.
 Student eligibility is based on the Expected Family Contribution (EFC), calculated from information provided on the FAFSA.
 Students with lower EFC have greater financial need, making them eligible for larger Federal Pell Grants.
 As a students’ EFC increases, there is less financial need, and the award amount of the Federal Pell Grant decreases.
 The amount of the Federal Pell Grant may be prorated based on a students’ enrollment status (full-time, part-time, full academic year attendance or less).
 Unlike many other types of aid, students who are enrolled less than half-time may be eligible to receive a Federal Pell Grant.
-The maximum Federal Pell Grant award amount is $6,095 and the minimum award amount is $305.
+The maximum Federal Pell Grant award amount is $6,495 for the 2021-2022 aid year..

 Federal Supplemental Educational Opportunity Grant (FSEOG)